systemli/systemli-website/src/en/tos.md

  * We will never ask you for your personal information.
 Our services are usable anonymously.
  * No IP addresses are retained.
 To secure our services against attacks and for debugging purposes temporary exceptions are possible.
  * Our services are free of advertisement.
 We do not transfer data to third parties.
  * Accounts which have not been used for two years will be deactivated permanently and all data will be cleared.
-Re-activation is not possble.
+Re-activation is not possible.
 The user name will be blocked permanently to prevent identity fraud.

 ## Data Security